Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing

 \section{Abstract}

-Autonomous racing is a critical research area for autonomous driving, presenting significant challenges in vehicle dynamics modeling, such as balancing model precision and computational efficiency at high speeds ($>280\si{\kilo\meter\per\hour}$), where minor errors in modeling have severe consequences.
+Autonomous racing is a critical research area for autonomous driving, presenting significant challenges in vehicle dynamics modeling, such as balancing model precision and computational efficiency at high speeds ($>$280 km/h), where minor errors in modeling have severe consequences.
 Existing physics-based models for vehicle dynamics require elaborate testing setups and tuning, which are hard to implement, time-intensive, and cost-prohibitive.
 Conversely, purely data-driven approaches do not generalize well and cannot adequately ensure physical constraints on predictions.
-This paper introduces Deep Dynamics, a physics-informed neural network (PINN) for vehicle dynamics modeling of an autonomous racecar.
-It combines physics coefficient estimation and dynamical equations to accurately predict vehicle states at high speeds and includes a unique Physics Guard layer to ensure internal coefficient estimates remain within their nominal physical ranges.
+This paper introduces Deep Dynamics, a physics-constrained neural network (PCNN) for autonomous racecar vehicle dynamics modeling.
+It merges physics coefficient estimation and dynamical equations to accurately predict vehicle states at high speeds.
+A unique Physics Guard layer ensures internal coefficient estimates remain within their nominal physical ranges.
 Open-loop and closed-loop performance assessments, using a physics-based simulator and full-scale autonomous Indy racecar data, highlight Deep Dynamics as a promising approach for modeling racecar vehicle dynamics.